Zachary Stevens

 Zachary Trussell (born March 5, 1966), known professionally as Zachary "Zak" Stevens, is an American singer, best known as the second lead vocalist of the heavy metal band Savatage.
-He currently performs with the heavy metal bands Circle II Circle and Archon Angel.
+He currently performs with the bands Savatage, Archon Angel and TSO.
 Stevens has a degree in psychology, but is not a practicing psychologist.

 Career

 Stevens first achieved fame singing for a band called Wicked Witch.
 However, after Savatage co-founder Jon Oliva stepped down from the fore of the band at the conclusion of their tour in support of Streets: A Rock Opera in 1992 to concentrate on other projects, namely his other band Doctor Butcher and a Broadway-bound musical entitled Romanov, Savatage required a replacement.
 Oliva hand-picked his replacement, who was discovered and introduced to the band by Criss Oliva's best friend and guitar technician Savatage's lead guitarist, and their long-time producer Paul O'Neill heard demos of Stevens and wanted him to sing for the band.
 After an initial audition, Stevens was considered to be the right man for the job and joined Savatage in 1993.
 He first appeared on the album Edge of Thorns.
 Stevens's vocals were considered to be a departure from that of Jon Oliva, and some Savatage fans prefer to distinguish between the Jon Oliva lead albums and those with Stevens on lead vocals.
 The album Dead Winter Dead contains lead vocals from both Oliva and Stevens and contains the song "Christmas Eve (Sarajevo 12/24)", which gave rise to and became a hit for the Trans-Siberian Orchestra.
 In 1996, Stevens appeared along with other Savatage members in the Trans-Siberian Orchestra project.
 His last album recorded with Savatage was The Wake of Magellan (1997), which some fans consider to be Savatage's best work in the post-1993 Savatage canon.